 July 2, 2014

-2014 Goodwood Festival of Speed
+2014 Goodwood Festival of Speed in review

 For the fifth time, Richard Childress Racing (RCR) has been invited to participate at the world’s biggest and most diverse celebration of motorsports history - The Annual Goodwood Festival of Speed in England.
-The Festival runs June 26-2 and features race cars from past and present participating in both demonstration and competition runs up the nine-turn, 1.16-mile Hillclimb circuit.
+The Festival runs June 26-July 2 and features race cars from past and present participating in both demonstration and competition runs up the nine-turn, 1.16-mile Hillclimb circuit.